 Chile’s holidays and festivals have their roots in historical events and religion.
-Religion plays an important part in Chilean’s lives, some of Chile’s most important celebrations are based on religion believes combining Spanish and Indian tradition.
-Chileans honor Catholic saints with festivals that usually include processions in which religious statues are carried in the streets, people wear traditional brightly colored costumes and dance to folk music.
+Religion plays an important part in Chilean’s lives, some of Chile’s most important celebrations are based on religion beliefs combining Spanish and Indian tradition.
+Chileans honor Catholic saints with festivals that usually include processions in which religious statues are carried on the streets, people wear traditional brightly colored costumes and dance to folk music.
 To recognize the increasing importance of the Evangelical and Protestant churches in the country in 2008 the government implemented a new public holiday, Reformation Day or National Day of the Evangelical and Protestant Churches to be observed the last week of October.
 For a complete list of Chile’s official public holidays click here.

 Among the most important religious holidays are Easter and Christmas.
 The entire Easter weekend including Good Friday, Holy Saturday and Easter Sunday are official holidays.
 The Sunday after Easter Sunday Chileans observe Domingo de Cuasimodo to celebrate the resurrection of Christ.